tonyx/newanimalquiz/readme.txt

-animal quiz problem in java (using mockito mock framework to stub input output interaction in unit testing)
+animal quiz problem in java (using mockito mock framework to stub input and verify output interaction in unit testing)